Tokyo defeats Kashiwa to capture third Levain Cup title

 After enduring a grueling campaign that saw the team play many of its November and December league fixtures early in order to participate in the bio-secure Qatari bubble of the Asian Champions League, Tokyo entered Monday without three key players — talismanic striker Diego Oliveira, attacking midfielder Kyosuke Tagawa and central midfielder Yojiro Takahagi.

-"There were a lot of players who couldn't be here today and we wanted to win for them," said Tokyo talisman Leandro, who was named the tournament's most valuable player.
+“There were a lot of players who couldn’t be here today and we wanted to win for them,” said Leandro, who was named the tournament’s most valuable player.

 Replacing Takahagi in midfield was former captain and Samurai Blue center back Masato Morishige, who has shifted to the new role in recent games as Lebanese defender Joan Oumari has filled in at the back.